bagazsetyo/agenda/README.md

   DB_CONNECTION = pgsql
   DB_HOST = 127.0.0.1 // change to Host your database
   DB_PORT = 5432
-  DB_DATABASE = agenda // change to the name of the database table that you created DB_USERNAME = postgres // change to be your database username, default root DB_PASSWORD = postgres // change to your databse password, null default
+  DB_DATABASE = jadwal // change to the name of the database table that you created DB_USERNAME = postgres // change to be your database username, default root DB_PASSWORD = postgres // change to your databse password, null default
   ```